 The $55 million Public Interest Journalism Fund supported New Zealand’s media to continue to produce stories that keep New Zealanders informed and engaged, and support a healthy democracy.
 The $55 million package was made up of $10 million in 2020/21, $25 million in 2021/22 and $20 million in 2022/23.

 You can find out more about the Public Interest Journalism Fund on NZ On Air’s website.
-The NZ On Air website includes guidance documents to help applicants understand how the fund will work, what they can apply for, and whether they may be eligible.

 What is the purpose of the Journalism Fund?

 The Journalism Fund will preserve and enhance public interest journalism that will otherwise be at risk or lost due to the impact of COVID-19 on newsrooms.
 It will support the production of journalistic content that is critical to an open, progressive democracy, and to protect jobs at a local, regional and national level.

 What is the definition of public interest journalism?